ESB Exceptions

 4. In the Add New Knowledge Base Article page, enter/select the following information

-• Fault Description – Enter the detailed information for the KB Article in the text editor space provided.
-The text can be formatted with the appropriate font/colors/bold/italics and so on
+• Fault Description – Enter the detailed information for the KB Article in the rich text editor provided.
+The text can be formatted with the appropriate font and size selection, text styling, background colour, alignment control, block quotes, and can use the hyperlink, tables, special characters and print functionality.
+The text can be updated clearly in more structured way for more readability.

 • Environment – Choose the environment for which the KB Article is to be displayed.
 If the default option (Choose Environment) is chosen, the KB article will be applied to all the environments